piimk/nintendo-switch-2-keyboard-symbols/README.md

 For every keyboard, I read the symbols from left to right.
 I started with the `English (UK)` keyboard, and ended after reading all the pages of the `Symbol` keyboard.

-After going through every page of one of these keyboards (e.g. ABC, #+=, ÀÁÂ) I press the joystick button to enable the SHIFT modifier.
+After reading a page of one of these keyboards (e.g. ABC, #+=, ÀÁÂ) I press the joystick button to enable the SHIFT modifier.
 If the SHIFT modifier makes any new characters appear, I write down those that haven't appeared before.

 The Japanese 50 keyboard is an outlier in that not all the symbols can be written with a single A-button press.